 Technical painting notes: This painting began with a roll-up of thinned burnt sienna paint manipulated with rags and scrapers to block in the major shapes.
 After the first layer was dry, I used alkyd glazes to introduce color (thinned terra rosa and some olive greens).
 While the glaze was wet, I started defining flowers and leaves using brushes and a heavier bodied paint.
 I used a roller charged with transparent paint to blend and break up the patterns, introducing some chaos.
 Further linear definition with cool, bluish gray greens and yellows offered contrast to the broad, rolled shapes and blends.
 I emphasized the yellow shades as a way to bring sunshine and warmth into the painting.

 The garden has been a theme in art for a thousand years.
 With such a long history, and works from so many cultures across time, the question is what more can I add?
 The short answer is I don’t know!
 But the only way to find the answer is to start painting/playing.
 The pleasure of the pursuit might be enough, but maybe someone else will find pleasure in these paintings too, and that would be even better.
-More than that, only time will tell….details below.
+More than that, only time will tell….detail below.
 Enjoy.

 Technical painting notes: I started by rolling a thinned, payne’s grey oil paint on the panel with a soft roller, using the roller marks to block out the lights and darks.
 Selective wiping clarified some shapes.
 I let this layer dry, then used alkyd glazes to bring in color masses.
 From this point, it was a game between painting the “correct” details and taking advantage of the scattered and arbitrary roller strokes and accidents to build an interesting image.

 What to do with the scraps of wood panels leftover from the large paintings?
 Fool around with some fun garden paintings.
 These smaller paintings are all about a change of palette and lots of little experiments, like taking a break after the complicated work.
 They also tap into the part of me that loves working in a garden.
-Details below.
 Enjoy.

 Another road trip delivering artwork, and I am always amazed at how lovely the passing landscape is.
 So many new leaves!
 And the May flies hatched this week.
 I’m hoping to start more paintings based on these little trips around New England.
 It’s love renewed, getting out into the stony geography and mountains.
 Enjoy.
 Detail below.